HL7/davinci-deqm/source/pages/indv-reporting.md

 -  Stratification variables, supplemental data elements, risk adjustment variables, and any other data element specified in the referenced CQM(s)

-- the conclusive evidence needed to confirm that a criterion was met for that CQM.
+- The conclusive evidence needed to confirm that a criterion was met for that CQM.
 For instance, a record for a patient who has been in the Intensive Care Unit undergoing continuous blood pressure monitoring may have much more blood pressure observations than are needed to compute the criteria.

 A quality program supporting the individual reporting scenario will often provide prescriptive guidelines that define additional data,